Why Vitamin D3 Always Beats D2 For Acne

 The D2 origin story

-Vitamin D2 or D3 for acne.So if vitamin D2 is so inferior, then why do many family doctors default towards it in their prescriptions?
+Vitamin D2 or D3 for acne.If vitamin D2 is so inferior, then why do many family doctors default towards it in their prescriptions?
+Simply because the medical establishment is sluggish to change its long established practices in the face of new evidence.

 D2 gained prominence because it was the first to be discovered, in 1932 compared to 1937 for D3.
-Industrial mass production developed faster as well, by irradiating plants and fungi with ultraviolet light.
+Industrial mass production developed faster for D2 as well, by irradiating plants and fungi with ultraviolet light.

 Important knowledge – why common vegetable oils are pure evil for acne

-The first doubts crept in around 1940 when vitamin D2 performed ineffectively in studies on rickets, bone decay from extreme vitamin D deficiency.
+The first doubts crept in around 1940 when vitamin D2 performed ineffectively in studies on rickets, AKA bone decay from extreme vitamin D deficiency.
 The old fashioned remedy cod liver oil, which contains natural D3, vitamin A, and omega 3s in abundance and is still popular among the paleo crowd today, was far more effective.

 D3 is slowly but surely spreading

-Basically, always buy a vitamin D3 supplement for acne, not D2.
 D2 may improve your skin slightly, but its conversion is so poor that you’re not getting good value for money.

 Studies – vitamin D2 is inferior for acne